aaronGeb/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 Goal: Verify the function works if everything else works.

-🔹 Integration Tests
+### Integration Tests

-Validate a workflow end-to-end.
+- Validate a workflow end-to-end.

-Example:
+- Example:

-GithubOrgClient.public_repos: Ensures repository fetching and filtering works correctly.
+    - `GithubOrgClient.public_repos`: Ensures repository fetching and filtering works correctly.

-Uses fixtures (org_payload, repos_payload, etc.) instead of real API calls.
+    - Uses fixtures (`org_payload`, `repos_payload`) instead of real API calls.

-Only external requests (requests.get) are mocked.
+- Only external requests (requests.get) are mocked.

-Goal: Verify that all pieces of the system interact correctly.
+- Goal: Verify that all pieces of the system interact correctly.

+### Requirements
+- All files must be:
+- Follow pycodestyle 2.5
+  - Executable
+  - End with a new line
+  - Properly documented with full sentences
+  - Type-annotated

 ### Resources